knative/docs/docs/versioned/serving/config-network-adapters.md

     Designed for Knative Serving with efficient serverless function deployment is the goal.
 Kourier is the default ingress choice for most users, when a service mesh is not required, as it has a simple setup.

-    The following setup procedure automatically obtains the latest release of [net-kourier](https://github.com/knative-extensions/net-kourier/releases) on the Knative extensions.

     --8<-- "netadapter-kourier.md"

 === "Contour"